shirshod/McClatchy/americas_covidvaccine_dashboard/Readme.md

 ## The Americas COVID Dashboard

-By: Rosmerry Izaguire, Shirsho Dasgupta and Albert Franquiz (2021)
+By: Rosmery Izaguire, Shirsho Dasgupta and Albert Franquiz (2021)

 ### Notes: